-Ans: The manager's behavior towards Leacock completely changed.
-As he came to know that Leacock only had 56 dollars to deposit.
-He was no more welcoming instead he became rude.
+Ans: The manager's behavior towards Leacock changed when he came to know that Leacock had only 56 dollars to deposit.
+He was no more welcoming instead he became impolite and rude.

 Q.7: Why did Leacock want to draw out some money?